dperique/kube-mini-cloud/kube-stack/README_micro_kube.md

 ci-kube-5   17h       Running   10.233.67.79   kube-test-10
 ```

-## Setup a container to run kubespray
+## Setup a Pod or VM to run kubespray

-Create a container using `files/makeCont.sh` and install kubespray, create an inventory,
+Create a Pod using `files/makeCont.sh` (or a VMI using kubevirt) and install kubespray,
-and include these variables to be used in kubespray:
+create an inventory, and include these variables to be used in kubespray:

 ```
 kube_service_addresses: 10.239.0.0/18